-Tobique First Nation does not hold any FSC fishing licences issued by the DFO.
+Tobique First Nation does not hold any FSC fishing licences issued by the DFO for fishing in the RAA.

-Tobique does hold 44 individual communal commercial licences for eight species.
+Tobique does hold 44 commercial communal licences for eight species.
 All eight have the potential to occur in the RAA.
 Licence areas for three of the species overlap partially with the RAA (i.e., unspecified groundfish, herring and scallop) and it has been assumed that the licence areas overlap for two more species where licence area information has not been provided (i.e., ocean quahaug and mackerel).
 It is therefore possible that commercial fishing for five species occurs within the RAA.

 The majority of Tobique First Nation's licences are for lobster (22 licences) and sea scallops (10 licences).
 Tobique does not have licences to harvest lobster within the RAA; their licences are localized to LFA 38 which is located in the Bay of Fundy.
 Sea scallop harvesting can occur in Scallop Fishing Area 29, which extends along the southern coast of Nova Scotia, and in Scallop Fishing Areas 28A, B, C and D which all fall in the Bay of Fundy.
 Only five of the 10 sea scallop licences permit harvesting in Scallop Fishing Area 29, and all the others are for the Bay of Fundy areas.
-Figure 8 shows aggregated landing data from commercial (including communal commercial) fishing for scallops around the Scotian Shelf.
-The majority of scallop landings occur in and around the Bay of Fundy, however within the RAA, productive harvesting areas exist in the area between the Grand Manan Basin and Roseway Basin, and in the area close to Georges Bank to the far east of the RAA.
-No scallop fishing occurs within the Project Area.
+Figure 8 shows aggregated landing data from commercial (including commercial communal) fishing for scallops around the Scotian Shelf.
+The majority of scallop landings occur in and around the Bay of Fundy, however within the RAA, productive harvesting areas exist in the area between the Grand Manan Basin and Roseway Basin, and in the Project Area.